 Read more: The Perfect Pets for Retirees

 There's a lot more to life these days and LifeLot acts as your very own personal database from which the information you gather and store can be retrieved quickly and presented to you in different ways.
-The information that is entered in About Me will feed into many important document templates that you can create, like a Will, Enduring Power of Attorney or an Advance Care Plan.

 Often the only time you seem to think about your important documents is when you need them.
 And, often you can't find them because you either don't have an organised and centralised system for storing your important documents and/or the last time you needed them, you simply tossed it back into the sea of papers in your home office instead of putting it back where it belonged!